A thermal management and miniaturization solution for the latest 5G-compatible electronic devices

 DNP's flexible Vapor Chamber

-By taking advantage of the "flexibly bendable" special characteristics of DNP's Vapor Chamber, not only can it be applied to conventional mainstream thin devices, it can also be flexibly applied to devices with complex shapes.
+By taking advantage of the special characteristics of DNP's Vapor Chamber, not only can it be applied to conventional mainstream thin devices, it can also be bent to accommodate devices with complex shapes.

 In the case of smart glasses for example, in addition to the CPUs which do data processing, it is also necessary to implement thermal management in several other areas such as the displays, sensors, and batteries.
 Each of these are assumed to require heat dissipation components to be installed in extremely narrow and oddly shaped spaces, and it is considered very possible that DNP's Vapor Chamber will able to excel at this task.